mikkopitkanen222/NixOS-Config/README.md

 # NixOS-Config
 This repository contains my NixOS configuration flake.
-The configs have three interchangeable components: host, system, and users.
+The flake is used to configure multiple machines and is composed of reusable components.
+There are three components in each configuration: `host`, `system`, and `users`.
 Each type of component resides in a separate sub-directory of this repo:

 - [Host configs](hosts) are specific to each physical (or virtual) machine.
-They configure options depending on the installed hardware, such as host platforms (e.g. x86_64-linux), file system mount options, and video drivers.
+They configure options depending on the installed hardware, such as host platforms (e.g. `x86_64-linux`), file system mount options, and video drivers.
 Host configs also set host specific options not dependent on installed hardware, such as kernel versions, boot loaders, and host names.
 Only one host config can be enabled per built NixOS config.

 - [System configs](systems) are specific to each workflow.
 They configure options depending on the use case, such as the desktop environment, programs, services, and settings.
+System configs install things required by their users, things which must be installed on the system level.
 System configs are shared by all users of the machine.
 Only one system config can be enabled per built NixOS config.